 Our Initiatives

-Trauma Informed Peer Support
+Trauma-Informed Peer Support

 For more information about the MeckHOPE initiative and how you can receive support, click here.

-PRN in collaboration with Mecklenburg County, partner agencies, and grassroots organizations are working together to find housing, employment, and supports as well as resources including, but not limited to; MH/SA supports, Peer Support Services (PRN), Community Health Work (PRN), etc. in a comprehensive approach to address all the social determinants of health for those who were formally at “tent city” an has since been located at hotels within the community.
-PRN’s role is to provide individual Peer Support according to each person’s specific needs, Community Health workers who are there to help navigate resources within the community to ensure overall well-being and connection to the services needed.
+PRN, in collaboration with Mecklenburg County, partner agencies, and grassroots organizations, finds housing, employment, and supports as well as resources including, but not limited to; MH/SA supports, Peer Support Services (PRN), Community Health Work (PRN), etc. This comprehensive approach addresses the social determinants of health for those who were formally at the “tent city” and is located at hotels within the community.

-If you are interested in learning more about the Respite, or to set up a time for an in-person or virtual tour, contact the Respite Team at (704) 390-7716.
+If you are interested in learning more about the Respite, or to set up a time for an in-person or virtual tour, contact the Respite Team at (704) 390-7716

-Recovery Education
+Recovery Hub

 Criminal Justice

-Supported Employment
+Employment Support

 Housing Support